How to Hear God Clearly: Your Ultimate Guide for Hearing God

 God Leads; the Enemy Pushes

 God's voice leads you with peace and patience (Psalm 23:2).
-Fear and the flesh push you with panic, urgency, and a sense of "I must do this RIGHT NOW or else."
+The enemy (Satan and demonic forces) and the flesh (our fallen human nature apart from God's Spirit) push you with fear, panic, urgency, and a sense of "I must do this right now or else."
 When you feel pressured to act immediately without time to pray or seek counsel, that's a red flag.

 God Reassures; the Enemy Frightens

 Even when God corrects you, He offers hope and a way forward.
 If the voice brings condemnation, hopelessness, or vague anxiety, it is not from the Father.
-God's conviction is specific and redemptive; the enemy's condemnation is general and crushing.
+God's conviction (correction that leads to repentance and restoration) is specific and redemptive; the enemy's condemnation (vague shame that leads to despair) is general and crushing.

 God Aligns with Scripture; the Flesh Twists It

 The Holy Spirit will never contradict the written Word of God.
-A foundational principle in learning how to hear God clearly is this: if a "revelation" goes against the Bible, it isn't God speaking.
-But here's a nuance: God's Word may not always be the verse that you expect.
+A foundational principle in learning how to hear God clearly is this: if a revelation contradicts the Bible, it isn't God speaking.
+But here's a nuance: God's Word may not always be the verse you expect.
 He might highlight a passage you've read a hundred times and show you something entirely new.
+Your denominational lens might alter the verse's true meaning.

 God Exalts Jesus; the Flesh Exalts Self